agl-alexglopez/heap-allocator-workshop/docs/rbtree_analysis.md

 - The runtime of N reallocations is O(NlgN).
 - The `rbtree_linked` implementation with nodes that have a `*parent`, `links[LEFT-RIGHT]`, and `*list_start` field is the clear winner.
 The number of O(1) encounters with duplicates reduces the overall runtime of the allocator significantly.
 - The stack approach is again a solid balance of space-efficiency and speed.
 However, it seems that accessing an array to get the nodes you need is a factor slowing this implementation down compared to `rbtree_linked`.
 The search to build the stack when we coalesce a unique node also shows up as a time cost without the `parent` field.
-There is also added complexity in how `rbtree_stack` and `rbtree_topdown` store the parent field, increasing instruction counts.
+There is also added complexity in how `rbtree_stack` and `rbtree_top-down` store the parent field, increasing instruction counts.
-- The topdown approach must fix the tree while it goes down to remove a node, thus costing time due to extra work.
+- The top-down approach must fix the tree while it goes down to remove a node, thus costing time due to extra work.
 - The `rbtree_unified` implementation only differs from the `rbtree_clrs` implementation in that unifies the left and right cases of a Red Black tree using an array in one of the node fields.
 Yet, it is faster in this application.
+- The `list_segregated` allocator is more competitive in this category, but is soon outclassed by the speed of the Red-Black tree allocators.

 These results make the most wasteful implementation in terms of space, `rbtree_linked`, more of a proof of concept.
 If the similar results can be acheived with more space efficiency, the implementation loses value.